Exit Site

 Intended Audience: High school students

-Description: Teen dating violence, also referred to as “dating violence,” occurs between the ages of 12–18 years old.
-Students will learn about relationships and participate in an activity to learn more about elements of a healthy compared to unhealthy relationship and tactics abusers use to control their partners.
-The presentation will include facts about teen dating violence, survivors, and abusers.
-Students will be able to identify types of boundaries that exist and how they inform our expectations of relationships.
+Description: Teen Dating Violence (TDV), also referred to as “dating violence,” occurs between the ages of 12-18 years old.
+Students will learn about relationships and how they exist on a spectrum.
+Students will also learn tactics that abusers use to maintain power and control over their partners.
+The presentation will include facts about the prevalence of teen dating violence, signs, and facts about survivors.
 Turning Point staff will educate students on resources available to survivors and how to provide support.

 Duration: 45 minutes (2 – day)

-Description: Traditional binary gender roles normalize violence and contribute to an unequal balance of power.
-Turning Point staff will provide examples from the media to educate students on the impact media sends about gender roles and how this relates to domestic and sexual violence.
-Participants will become more aware of the role they play in combatting these messages.
+Description: The way in which we are socialized can normalize violence and contribute to an unequal balance of power in society.
+Turning Point staff will provide examples from the media to educate students on the impact the media has on messages about social expectations and how this relates to domestic violence, sexual violence, and human trafficking.
+Participants will learn how to be media literate, and therefore more aware of the role they play in combatting messages that contribute to violence.

 Now Hiring!